jsom1/jsom1.github.io/_walkthroughs/Previse.md

 ?>
 `````

 On the website, there's a *LOG DATA* tab that appears when we hover over *Management Menu*.
 There, we can request log data.
 Within the returned file, we see ourselves (I see netpal) as well as the previously seen user, *m4lwhere*.
+So, we know have a password and two potential users.
+Even though the password is for MySQL, we can try it with SSH.
+Indeed, passwords are often reused.
+Unfortunately, it's not the case here.

+After looking at the other files from the zip, there is something interesting in *logs.php*.
+This script uses the *exec()* function, and I know this could be a vulnerability since I used it another machine, TODO : trouver où.

 ## 3. Privilege escalation
 {:style="color:DarkRed; font-size: 170%;"}